flairNLP/flair/docs/tutorial/tutorial-basics/tagging-entities.md

 This tutorials shows you how to do named entity recognition, showcases various NER models, and provides a full list of all NER models in Flair.

-## Tagging entities with our standard model​
+## Tagging entities with our standard model

 Our standard model uses Flair embeddings and was trained over the English CoNLL-03 task and can recognize 4 different entity types.
 It offers a good tradeoff between accuracy and speed.